 We have been great fans of the beautifully crafted Vezelay wines of the La Cadette for some time after first noticing them on the wine list at iconic Paris restaurant Le Chateaubriand.
 We have visited Jean and Catherine Montanet and their son Valentin on a number of occasions since then in the small village of St Pére near Vezelay and have always been inspired by the quality of their wines and the precision of the winemaking.

-There are three domaines which they operate.
+There are three businesses which they operate.
 La Cadette is owned by Jean and Catherine Montanet and the wines are made by Jean Montanet with the help of son Valentin.

 La Soeur Cadette is the “negoce” under which they use some of their own organic grapes and buy some more organic grapes from some of their friends who do not make wine except for their own use.